influx6/gu/README.md

 ```

--	Creating a component file as part of a giving component package.
+-	Creating a new component as part of a existing package.

 ```bash
 > cd sonar